Sushil-Deore/iNeuron-assignments/README.md

 # iNeuron-assignments
-This repository created for iNeuron assignment.
+This repository created for iNeuron assignments.